The best way to get to know a new city: Ask the locals.

 For even more weather- and science-related adventures, head to the National Center for Atmospheric Research, whose Mesa Library has lots of exhibits and free tours several days a week.
 Here you can steer hurricanes and touch clouds, and wrap up the trip with an outdoor tour on the nearby trails.
 The Walter Orr Roberts Weather Trail is North America’s first weather-centered nature trail.

 Tour Boulder from above in a hot air balloon.
-Fair Winds Hot Air Balloon Flights departs from Lafayette in Boulder County.
+Fair Winds Hot Air Balloon Flights departs from Boulder.
 Take in bird’s-eye views of the mountains and the city of Boulder.